 Hearing aids of the past often limited the wearer’s access to many personal audio devices such as mobile phones and music players.
-For example, in order to use a music player while jogging, the hearing aid wearer had to remove his hearing aids to accommodate a pair of earbuds.
-However, today’s wireless hearing aids, such as the Oticon MoreTM, use Bluetooth technology to make it possible for the hearing impaired individual to connect with personal electronic devices and stream signals directly to the hearing aid through the use of Bluetooth.
+For example, to use a music player while jogging, you would have had to remove your hearing aids to accommodate a pair of earbuds.
+However, today’s sophisticated wireless hearing aids, such as the Oticon MoreTM, use Bluetooth technology to make it possible to connect with personal electronic devices and stream sound directly to hearing aids.

-Bluetooth technology requires a greater power supply than can be generated within the small footprint of a hearing aid battery, so “bluetooth hearing aids” are not currently on the market.
-However, manufacturers of wireless hearing aids have created a clever solution for accessing this prevalent wireless standard.
+If your hearing aid doesn't include a feature for direct streaming from your smartphone to your hearing aids, don't worry.
+Manufacturers of wireless hearing aids long ago created a clever solution for accessing this prevalent wireless standard.
 Wireless hearing aids can use compatible assistive listening devices, often called streamers, to provide a communication link between the wireless technology in the hearing aids and any Bluetooth-enabled device.

-During the initial consultation about hearing aids with a hearing care provider, patients should discuss their needs for wireless connectivity.
-If there is a desire to connect with a mobile phone, tablet, computer, music player or other Bluetooth-enabled device, a set of wireless hearing aids and a compatible streamer should be selected.
 The wireless hearing aids can be paired with the streamer, and then the streamer can be paired with external devices.
-When it’s all set up, the streamer will pick up the bluetooth signal from your phone, for example, and send it to your hearing aid via an FM signal or electromagnetic field, depending on the manufacturer’s design.
-Usually the streamer is worn around the neck or placed in a pocket for hands-free operation.
+When it’s all set up, the streamer will pick up the Bluetooth signal from your phone, for example, and send it to your hearing aid via an FM signal or electromagnetic field, depending on the manufacturer’s design.
+Usually, the streamer is worn around the neck or placed in a pocket for hands-free operation.
 Speak to your hearing care provider about the best streamer option for you.

-Whether you direct stream to your iPhone or you use an additional device around in order to access your mobile phone or music player, a streamer provides many opportunities that were previously unavailable to a hearing aid user.
+Whether you direct stream to your iPhone or you use an additional device to access your mobile phone or music player, a streamer provides many opportunities that were previously unavailable.

-The audio signal can usually be set to stream to one or both hearing aids and the streamed signal can be amplified and shaped to match the hearing aid’s personalized settings.
+The audio signal can usually be set to stream to one or both hearing aids and the streamed signal can be amplified and customized to match the aid's settings, such as for music listening.
 The volume of the stream may be controlled by the streamer or the hearing aids, depending on the manufacturer’s design.
-In the case of a music player, the hearing aids can become a set of wireless earbuds.
-For a phone, it may be desirous to stream the signal to just one hearing aid so as to keep the other one accessing the other sounds in the room.
+For music, your hearing aids can become a set of wireless earbuds.
+For an iOS or Android phone, you may want to stream the signal to just one hearing aid so as to keep the other one for other sounds in the room.
 This hands-free solution sure beats trying to position the mobile phone receiver close to the hearing aid microphone!

 Multiple devices can usually be paired to one streamer, so you can easily switch between different devices.
 For example, you can be connected to your mobile phone while you’re streaming a movie from your tablet.
 The streamer is able to interrupt or pause the audio from your tablet in order to bring you the audio signal from an incoming phone call.